 My Nonprofit Reviews

-Review for Autism Society of America, Bethesda, MD, USA
+Review for Autism Society of America, Rockville, MD, USA

 I first turned to the Autism Society back in 1988 when my son (then 3 years old) was diagnosed with autism.
 The Autism Society network provided me with information and support that would have been very hard to find on my own in those pre-internet days.
 Autism Society volunteers and staffers have helped our family every step of the way and have inspired me to volunteer, too.